rvanbruggen/HackoladeGitTestRepo/README.md

 ## Scenario 1 - Small, conflicting change to the data model that is cosmetic and is auto-resolved
 We will make sure that both Clone1 and Clone2 are fully up-to-date and in sync with the GIT remote.
 Then we proceed as follows:
-* in Clone1, we add a `Testcollection1` with 2 attributes: `id1` (oId) and `name1` (str).
-We commit and push that change.
-We also add a `Testcollection2` with 2 attributes: `id2` (oId) and `name2` (str).
-We commit and push that change to the remote.
-* in Clone2, we pull from the remote and ensure that we have the same data model in there.
-* in the ERD of Clone2, we move the `Testcollection2` entity to the right, and keep the `Testcollection1` entity to the left of the diagram.
+* in the ERD of Clone1, we move the `comments` entity to the right, and keep the `sessions` entity to the left of the diagram.
 We commit this change, but don't push it to the remote yet.
-* in the ERD of Clone1, we move the `Testcollection1` entity and the `Testcollection2` entity to the right of the diagram.
+* in the ERD of Clone2, we move the `comments` entity and the `sessions` entity to the right of the diagram.
 We commit this change, and push it to the remote.
-* in Clone 2, we have to pull first, and then try to push our earlier change to the remote.
+* in Clone1, we have to pull first, and then try to push our earlier change to the remote.
 A conflict will occur, but it will be automatically resolved after a few seconds.
 In our Hackolade client, we will see a new local commit that we need to push to the remote.
 It will be marked with `Hackolade auto-resolve commit`.
-* In Clone 1, we will then need to pull the two new commits (the auto resolved and the original change of the position of the Collection in the ERD) before proceeding.
+* In Clone 2, we will then need to pull the two new commits (the auto resolved and the original change of the position of the Collection in the ERD) before proceeding.

+You can try this a few times.
+Just moving the Entity boxes around in the ERD potentially leads to conflicts between clones, but these conflicts are purely cosmetic and are automatically resolved.

-## Scenario 2 - Small, non-conflicting change to the data model with git-based resolution
+## Scenario 2 - Small, non-conflicting / non-cosmetic change to the data model with git-based resolution

 We will make sure that both Clone1 and Clone2 are fully up-to-date and in sync with the Github remote.
 Then, we proceed as follows: